Open-Earth-Foundation/oceanprogram/docs/index.md

     * Eutrophication
         - [x] An example of calculating the eutrophication index from Copernicus data can be found here [Recreating the ICEP from Sarelli et al (2018) with CMEMS](https://open-earth-foundation.github.io/oceanprogram/oceanhealth/waterquality/Sarelli_et_al2018_Aug2017example.html)

-You can use the [editor on GitHub](https://github.com/Open-Earth-Foundation/oceanprogram/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

 ## Contact

 Questions?
 Comments?
-Concers?
-Like all of our programs, all our ocean research and work is open source.
+Concerns?

 We’re looking for passionate developers and marine ecologists to collaborate with code and knowledge to help create a global mechanism to scale ocean conservation.

 Contact margaux@openearth.org if you're interested.